 Cinsault, Grenache Blanc, Marsanne, Picpoul, & Roussanne

 Named after the road dividing Yakima County from Benton County, this vineyard is on the same ridgeline as the 'Grande Côte' but with a gentle slope and soils that are predominantly sandy loam.
 In 2004, we planted small parcels of Marsanne, Grenache Blanc Roussanne, and Picpoul (whites), and Cinsault, a red offering deep color and aromas of violets.
 All the vines were sourced from cuttings taken from the legendary vineyard of Chateau Beaucastle, Chateauneuf-du-Pope.
-We're very excited about these grapes!
-The whites are used in our vineyard-designated 'Sirocco Blanc.'
-It is the Northwest's first example of a Côte du Rhône-style white blend.
-The Cinsault contributes greater complexity to our Southern Rhône-style red 'Sirocco.'
-As quantities allow we intend to offer each of the white varieties in limited bottlings, primarily for our Wine Club Members.
+The whites were used in our vineyard-designated 'Sirocco Blanc.'
+It was the Northwest's first example of a Côte du Rhône-style white blend.

 Ciel du Cheval